 The concept of an invisible illness became even clearer to me when I had two hip surgeries…

 Suddenly, everyone was coming to my aid.
 Everyone felt bad for me when I couldn’t partake in activities during recovery.
 There was something physically wrong with my body that led to two major surgeries and crutches…must be super serious, right?
 The truth is, I would take hip surgery 50 times over to be cured from the imbalance of chemicals in my brain.
 To this day, even though my hips lock in place or click when I walk, it is the invisible illness that consumes me so much more.
 Not a day goes by that my mental health isn’t top of mind – It must always be a priority and I need to be very aware of my limitations.
+With the help of a wonderful support system, I’ve learned to successfully manage my life.

-Yet, society recognizes the “visible” ailments as so much more serious than the “invisible” ones in our most critical organ: The Brain.
+Unfortunately, society still recognizes the “visible” ailments as so much more serious than the “invisible” ones in our most critical organ: The Brain.
 The neurotransmitters in our brain control every aspect of how we perceive the world and just like any other part of our body, they don’t always work how they should.
 The pathways in our brain are complex and just as prone to illness as other parts of our body.

 Mental illness does not “look” a certain way and it does not discriminate.
 It recently occurred to me….that perhaps opening up to how “normal” my life appears is just one (of many) ways to shed light on how misunderstood mental illness really is.